polarityio/silentpush/README.md

 All you need is just set the API Key in the integration options

+## Silent Push URL

+The URL for your Silent Push instance.

+## Silent Push API Key

+If you don't have an api key yet, sign up on https://explore.silentpush.com/register

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).